sdn-and-bgp

 Border6’s goal is simple: to develop an innovative routing optimization platform.
 Their toolset (NSI probe and NSI server) is not a replacement for BGP but a complementary tool.
 BGP is still required at network edges.
 The NSI products integrate with the border-routing process to complement the BGP decision process.

 Integrating NSI into BGP adds additional intelligence to the BGP routing process and overcomes the issues addressed with BGP inbound traffic engineering.
-They are allowing engineers to automate, control, and monitor routing policies.
-For example, they have a Routing Decision Engine ( RDE ) that looks at the cost of transits.
+It allows engineers to automate, control, and monitor routing policies.
+For example, it has a Routing Decision Engine ( RDE ) that looks at the cost of transits.
 It takes into account the monthly subscription cost and the cost of traffic bursts.

 Inbound traffic optimization